RandAttrah8088/To-Do-List/README.md

 # Shopping-List-App
-a Simple App For Add and Remove Items From The Shopping List
+a very Simple App For Add and Remove Items From The Shopping List